Quantifying dynamical magic with completely stabilizer preserving operations as free: Interconversions

 where $\mM$ is the optimal CSPO chosen from the definition of the channel robustness, ${\rm R}(\mN)$.
 It is easy to verify that $\Theta[\psi] = \mN$.
 From Eq.~\eqref{eq:cost_requirement}, we also get that \eqs{ &-\log\tr[\psi\sigma]\geq \log(1+{\rm R}(\mN)) \quad \forall \sigma \in \STAB(A_1)\, . } Hence, for any $\sigma\in \STAB(A_1)$, it holds that $\tr[\psi\sigma]\leq \frac{1}{1+ {\rm R}(\mN)}$, implying that $\Theta\in \mf_1(A_1\to B)$.
 Thus, the cost of converting a pure magic state to a magic channel $\mN_B$ using CSPO preserving superchannels is no greater than $\log(|A_1|)$ if $ \max_{\psi\in \md(A_1)}D_{\min}^{\STAB}(\psi_{A_1}) \geq \LR(\mN)\, .$

 Further, if $\psi$ is a given single qubit pure magic state, then using the additivity of min-relative entropy of magic for qubits, we get

 \end{proof} \begin{remark} We numerically verify that the bound in Eq.~\eqref{state_dependent_cost} is not trivial.
 As an example, we use the $|T\rangle$ state $(D_{\min}^{\STAB}(|T\rangle\langle T|) = 0.2284)$ to calculate the upper bound of cost of creating some magic states.
-We present the comparison of our results with those of \cite{HC17}'s as a table below.
+We present the comparison of the upper bound of our results of cost with the lower bound obtained in \cite{HC17} as a table below.
+Note that in \cite{HC17} the free operations were stabilizer operations.
 In the table, a general resource state $|U\rangle = U|+\rangle$ where $|+\rangle$ is the maximally coherent state and $U$ is some unitary gate.
 Also, some special states include the $|H\rangle$ state which is the single-qubit state with Bloch vector $(1,1,1)/\sqrt{3}$ and has robustness $\sqrt{3}$, $|\chi\rangle$ state is the two-qubit state with maximum robustness of $\sqrt{5}$ for two-qubit states, and $|{\rm Hoggar}\rangle$ state is the three-qubit state which maximizes robustness for three-qubit states and has robustness $3.8$.

-\end{remark} \begin{remark}We find that our results are same as the ones obtained by Howard and Campbell in \cite{HC17} with very few exceptions, and in these cases, the upper bound only differs by one T-count.
-We would like to emphasize here that Howard and Campbell's results were formulated only for states whereas we provide a general result for the case of channels.
-Also, the way the upper bounds were calculated in \cite{HC17} requires figuring out $t$ copies of the state $|\psi\rangle$ such that ${\rm R}(|\psi^{\otimes (t-1)}\rangle) \leq {\rm R}(|U\rangle) \leq {\rm R}(|\psi^{\otimes t}\rangle)$.
-On the other hand, we give a precise formula to find the upper bound on the cost that depends on the log-robustness of magic of the channel and the min-relative entropy of magic of the single-qubit state. \end{remark} \begin{proposition} The cost of converting a pure magic state $\psi_{A_1}\in\md(A_1)$ to a target channel $\mN_B\in \CPTP(B_0\to B_1)$ using CSPO preserving or completely CSPO preserving superchannels is lower bounded by
+\end{remark} \begin{remark} We would like to emphasize here that we provide a general result for the case of channels by giving a precise formula to find the upper bound on the cost that depends on the log-robustness of magic of the channel and the min-relative entropy of magic of the single-qubit state. \end{remark} \begin{proposition} The cost of converting a pure magic state $\psi_{A_1}\in\md(A_1)$ to a target channel $\mN_B\in \CPTP(B_0\to B_1)$ using CSPO preserving or completely CSPO preserving superchannels is lower bounded by

 \end{proposition} \begin{proof} The proof follows from the standard resource theoretic methods and can be seen as a special case of theorem 1 of \cite{RT21} together with the sub-additivity of generalized robustness of magic.